DRY EYE TREATMENT

 HOW TO TREAT DRY EYE SYNDROME?

 While lifestyle and environmental changes can help treat and prevent dry eye syndrome, they’re not always effective.
-Depending on your symptoms, you may need to combine these steps with professional solutions.
+Depending on your symptoms, some patients may require professional management and medical treatments.
 At Palm Valley Eye, we offer the following dry eye treatments:

-• Prescription oral medications: Some medications, such as cyclosporine, help combat eye dryness by reducing inflammation that blocks tear production.
+• Prescription medications: Some topical medications, such as cyclosporine, help combat eye dryness by reducing inflammation that blocks tear production.
+Oral medications, like doxycycline, can help reduce inflammation and stabilize the tear film.

-• Punctal plugs: This treatment involves inserting tiny plugs into tear ducts to block tear drainage, which makes the tears remain on the surface of the eye.
+• Punctal plugs: This treatment involves inserting tiny plugs into tear ducts to block tear drainage, which makes the tears remain on the surface of the eye for longer periods of time.

 • Amniotic membrane placement: Patients with damaged eye surfaces may benefit from amniotic membrane placement, a surgical procedure that uses donated amniotic tissue to encourage healing.